willnode/engine4-src/index.md

 These Limitation is our TODOs for the next development of the library.

-+ Does all the hardwork in single main thread.
++ Currently does all the hardwork in single main thread.
++ No support for rendering via graphic acceleration.
 + Only limited set of shapes that supported by the Physics Engine.
 + Building shapes can only done via procedural creations.
++ Cross section doesn't know how to UV properly.
++ Four-dimensional gizmo isn't properly implemented.

 ## Helpful Links